Untied Ulysses: Memory-Efficient Context Parallelism via Headwise Chunking: Implementation

-Because of its memory benefits, Grouped Query Attention (GQA,~\citealp{gqa}) is an important architectural component of modern Transformer models~\cite{llama3,mistral,qwen3}.
-To ensure the GQA benefits are retained, we make our design GQA-compatible.
+Because of its memory benefits, GQA is an important architectural component of modern Transformer models~\cite{llama3,mistral,qwen3}.
+To retain this advantage, we make our design GQA-compatible.
 This requires rearranging the query tensors to reuse the KV tensors communicated in the previous stage.